Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Numerical simulations

 \section{Numerical simulations}

-In this section, some numerical simulations are performed to verify the effectiveness of the proposed event-triggered ADRC approach.
-The following uncertain lower triangular stochastic systems are taken as an numerical example:
+Some numerical simulations are implemented to verify the functionality of the proposed event-triggered ADRC scheme in this section.
+The following uncertain random nonlinear systems are taken as an numerical example: